 - When you removed them from the oven brush them with melted butter and top them with coarse salt.

 - Serve Hot out of the oven.

-The dough itself is very easy to make.
+The dough itself is straightforward to make.
 It will look like this after you have kneaded it and put it in the bowl.

-Turn the dough out onto a floured surface and cut into 4 equal pieces
+Turn the dough out onto a floured surface and cut into four equal pieces

 Then you are going to roll each piece into about a 12×4 rectangle.
 It does not have to be exact as you can see.
 Place 1/2 cup diced ham and 1/2 cup shredded cheese down the dough.
 You are then going to roll it up like a burrito.
 Place it on a parchment lined baking sheet and let it rest for about 30 minutes.

-While the rest preheat the oven to 400 degrees F and bring some water with 4 tsp Baking soda in it to a boil.
-This step concerned me at first, because I could just imagine these rolls falling apart in the pot of water.
-I cringed as I dropped the first one in and took a huge sigh of relief because it turned out just fine!
+While they rest, preheat the oven to 400 degrees F and bring some water with 4 tsp Baking soda in it to a boil.
+This step concerned me at first because I could just imagine these rolls falling apart in the pot of water.
+I cringed as I dropped the first one in and took a huge sigh of relief because it turned out perfect!